sigh/Puzzles/_puzzles/logic/marble_scales.md

 How do you determine which is the odd marble in the minimum number of weighings.
 You must also determine whether it is heavier or lighter.

-Note: This is difficult and the solution is not particularly intuitive.
+Note: This is difficult and the solution is not intuitive.
+It is included because it is a very wide-spread puzzle.

 <details><summary></summary>